yhomarys-qa/qa-portfolio/02-Test-Cases/Authentication/Login/TC-003_Empty_Email_Field.md

-# TC-003 – Verify that the system rejects login attempts with an empty Email field
+# TC-003 – Check if the system rejects the login when the Email field is empty

 ## 🧪 Test Steps
 1. Open the application